RouxtAccess/laravel-openapi-test-/readme.md

  ## Install

- 1. Add a custom repository for php-swagger-test with internal improvements.
-(In future it could be merged).
+ 1. Add a custom repository as this isn't on packagist yet

     ```
     "repositories": [